engintron/engintron/README.md

 ### FAQ

-The FAQ section has been moved in the Engintron Wiki: https://engintron.com/docs/#/pages/FAQ
+The FAQ section has been moved in the Engintron Docs: https://engintron.com/docs/#/pages/FAQ

 ### Changelog

-The Changelog section has been moved in the Engintron Wiki: https://engintron.com/docs/#/pages/Changelog
+The Changelog section has been moved in the Engintron Docs: https://engintron.com/docs/#/pages/Changelog

 ### Compatibility & Requirements

-Engintron is fully compatible with CentOS version 5, 6 and 7 on both 32-bit and 64-bit platforms.
+Engintron is fully compatible with CentOS version 6 and 7 on both 32-bit and 64-bit platforms.
 Additionally, users have already reported a 100% compatibility with CloudLinux versions 6 & 7.

 Engintron is also compatible with both EasyApache 3 and EasyApache 4 as of version 1.7.0.

 ### License
 Engintron is released under the GNU/GPL license.
-For more info, have a look here: [http://www.gnu.org/copyleft/gpl.html](http://www.gnu.org/copyleft/gpl.html)
+For more info, have a look here: [https://www.gnu.org/copyleft/gpl.html](https://www.gnu.org/copyleft/gpl.html)

 ### Documentation

-For more information regarding setup, configuration or uninstallation, as well as other cPanel optimization tips, please visit the project's Wiki pages at: [https://engintron.com/docs](https://engintron.com/docs)
+For more information regarding setup, configuration or uninstallation, as well as other cPanel optimization tips, please visit the project's documentation pages at: [https://engintron.com/docs](https://engintron.com/docs)

 ### Feedback, bugs, feature requests & rating
 Please post your feedback and any issues or feature requests/suggestions in the project's issue tracker at: https://github.com/engintron/engintron/issues

 If you use Engintron, please take a moment to post a review and/or rating in the cPanel Applications Directory at: https://applications.cpanel.com/listings/view/Engintron-Nginx-on-cPanel